nhoening/fjd/README.rst

 Another example (using several machines in your network and a custom project name)
 ------------------------------------------------------------------------------------

-We can tell ´´fjd´´ about other machines in the network and how many workers we'd like to employ on them.
-To do that, we place a file called ´´remote.conf´´in the project's directory.
-Here is my file ´´example/remote.conf´´: If you run this example, you'll have to fill in names of machines in your particular network, of course::
+We can tell ``fjd`` about other machines in the network and how many workers we'd like to employ on them.
+To do that, we place a file called ``remote.conf`` in the project's directory.
+Here is my file ``example/remote.conf``: If you run this example, you'll have to fill in names of machines in your particular network, of course::

     [host1]